harness/developer-hub/docs/code-repository/config-repos/mirror.md

 ### Add the mirror script

 This script mirrors changes from one source repo to one target repo.
-Later, you'll create input sets and triggers that populate the variables in the script with the values for your source and target repos.
+The script uses variables with [runtime inputs](/docs/platform/variables-and-expressions/runtime-inputs.md) so that you can use the same pipeline for mirroring for multiple pairs of repos.
+Later, you'll create triggers that populate the variables in the script with the values for specific source and target repos.

-To use this pipeline to mirror changes from one source to multiple targets (or multiple pairs of sources and targets), you can create [input sets](#create-input-sets) and [triggers](#create-triggers) for each source-target combination.

 1. In the Build stage, add a [Run step](/docs/continuous-integration/use-ci/run-step-settings)
 2. Depending on your build infrastructure, you might need to select an [image](/docs/continuous-integration/use-ci/run-step-settings/#container-registry-and-image) that has Git installed and supports basic shell.
 If your build infrastructure already has these tools available, you don't need to specify an image.